 All Kinds of Relief

 Botox is used to treat a variety of muscular disorders.
 It is the drug of choice for the neuromuscular condition, dystonia.
 In dystonia, particular muscles contract inappropriately.
-The classic form of dystonia involves the neck, and is called
+A common form of dystonia involves the neck, and is called

 .
-Other common forms involve spasms of the eyelids (blepharospasm), half of the face (hemifacial spasm
+Other forms involve spasms of the eyelids (blepharospasm), half of the face (hemifacial spasm

 ), and vocal cords (spasmodic dysphonia).

 Dystonia is also common in some neurologic diseases, such as cerebral palsy